Table of Contents

 Google Sheets Sparkline Chart Widgets

-Sparkline widgets give you a small curved line showing your data across time, along with a total for that time period.
+Sparkline widgets give you a small curved line showing your data trend across time, along with a total for that time period and period-over-period change.

-The sparkline widget above is displaying the same data as the line chart widget we just looked at, but this time we've got the sum of that data (60) shown as well.
+The sparkline widget above is displaying the same data as the line chart widget we just looked at, but this time we've got the sum of that data (154) shown more prominently.

 Google Sheets Bar Chart Widgets